Wiz-IO/wizio-m2f/README.md

 # Makefile Interpreter
-rather, a build variables Collector, does not perform Rules
+Rather, a build variables Collector, does not perform Rules<br>
 I want to use it as PlatformIO ( NuttX ) plugin<br>
 I also want to note that I am not a Python Pro, so don't shoot the pianist...